Child protection, health, and welfare

 Overview

-OJJDP's Tribal Youth Programs and Services helps Tribal communities prevent victimization and juvenile delinquency, reduce violent crime, and improve Tribal juvenile justice systems.
+OJJDP's programs and services help Tribal communities prevent youth victimization and delinquency, reduce violent crime, and improve Tribal juvenile justice systems.
+The Tribal Youth Justice Resource Center ...